 As with the “Legacy” program, children of 100% disabled or combat-deceased veterans lose eligibility for the Hazelwood exemption after their 26th birthday.
 If their birthday falls in the middle of a semester, their eligibility for Hazelwood will expire at the end of that semester.
 Please note that grandchildren are not eligible unless they have been legally adopted by the grandparent/veteran and court documents can be produced in evidence of this.

-To apply for their own Hazelwood exemption hours, eligible spouses and/or children must complete and submit an HE-V with all of the veteran’s relevant information; if still living, the veteran should also sign it.
-The spouse or child must then complete an HE-D application with all requested documents.
-When both applications are completed and all required documents have been gathered, submit them to the Texarkana College Veterans Services Office.
+To apply for their own Hazelwood exemption hours, eligible spouses and/or children must complete the Hazelwood application and submit all supplemental documents listed on the cover-page checklist.
+If the veteran is still living, he or she should co-sign it; if deceased, documentation of death must be supplied.
+When all required documents have been gathered, please submit both applications and all required documents to the Texarkana College Veterans Services Office.
 Please allow at least 2 weeks for processing.

 The Hazelwood Exemption may be used in conjunction with “Title IV” financial aid like the Pell grant.